Step 1

 What you'll be able to test

-Build a profile, add real wardrobe items, generate outfits, run Fit Check, and see whether gap-filling shopping suggestions are actually useful.
+Build a style profile, add real wardrobe items, generate outfits, run Fit Check, and see whether gap-filling suggestions make the wardrobe test more useful.

-Set up the basics, add real clothes, and check whether the wardrobe has enough useful context.
+Add real clothes and check whether the wardrobe has enough useful context.

 Build a visual closet with search, category filters, usage insights, and richer details so outfit ideas start with what you actually wear.